Scabies occurs when human itch mites bite and burrow into the skin, laying eggs. The symptoms include intense, uncomfortable itching and a rash.

 A scabies rash is extremely itchy.
-Typically, the itching will be worse at night.
-People who are unsure whether scabies is the cause of their symptoms can consider the following factors:
+Typically, the itching will be

 - Appearance: Scabies bites cause a rash that often presents as small blisters, which doctors call vesicles.
 Some people may think that it resembles pimples.
 Itching the vesicles can cause them to turn into open skin sores, making a person more vulnerable to infection.